dell/omnia/docs/source/Overview/SupportMatrix/OperatingSystems/Ubuntu.rst

 .. note::
     * Only the live-server version of Ubuntu for provisioning via Omnia.
     * Ubuntu does not support the use of Slurm as a clustering software.
 As a result, benchmarking software and FreeIPA is not supported on Ubuntu.
+    * Ubuntu does not support the use of powervault storage.